Wade In and Make a Difference: Volunteers Make a Difference in Minnesota Stream Restoration

 That’s why volunteering with mission-driven community organizations like MNTU is more important than ever.
 Our work days, youth education events, and conservation efforts aren’t just about trout; they’re about building connection, community, shared purpose, and local resilience.
 When you join us on a project, you’re not only helping restore coldwater habitat, you’re also helping rebuild the kind of community that holds society together.
 In a time of big challenges, small local actions matter.
 And they start with people like you.

 Another bonus?
-Stream workdays often end with shared stories, casting practice, or grilled brats and maybe a beer – trout folks know how to blend hard work with good company.
+Stream workdays often end with shared stories, casting practice, or grilled brats and maybe a beverage – trout folks know how to blend hard work with good company.

 Want to help?

 MNTU chapters across the state host regular volunteer events – even when it’s cold outside.
-No experience is necessary, and you don’t even have to be a TU member (although we’d love you to join!).
+No experience is necessary, and you don’t even have to be a TU member.
 All that’s needed is a willingness to learn and get your boots wet.

 Sign up for statewide volunteer alerts from all chapters here.